BNHM/bnhm-shiny/README.md

+# BNHM RShiny REPO
+a place to host bnhm specific shiny apps and also maintain a list of installation instructions and track specific issues.

 # Instructions for setting up rshiny on BNHM server

 shiny doesn't like reverse proxy, running for now directly on port 80 with apache